 The perfect spot for some family-friendly alfresco fun, X Park Jnr has been designed with kids in mind.
 Found just off Kite Beach, it’s described as a “natural forest-style playscape created to bring kids closer to Mother Nature”.

 The forest-inspired space is filled with trees, plants, streams, a few friendly chickens, ducks and goats as well as tree houses, wooden bridges, climbing nets, a mud kitchen and sand area – so be prepared to hose the little ones down before getting back in the car after an afternoon here!

 X Park Jr., 35A Mizmelah St just off Kite Beach, Dubai, open daily, 8am to 10am, 10.30am to 12.30pm 1pm to 3pm, 3.30pm to 6pm.
 Dhs85 for two hours for one child accompanied by up to two hours, Dhs30 per hour thereafter. xparkjr.com

 You might also like

 Located adjacent to Dubai Police Academy is Dubai Police Academy Park off Umm Sequim Street, perfect for taking an inner-city stroll without having to journey too far out of town.

-While it’s a quiet spot through the week, it’s bustling on weekends thanks to the arrival of The Ripe Market, which runs on Saturday and Sunday from 9am to 9pm.
+While it’s a quiet spot through the week, it’s bustling on weekends thanks to the arrival of The Ripe Market, which runs on weekends.
 There’s an array of stalls to peruse, offering market goers everything from organic fruit and vegetables and freshly baked breads, to stalls that are bursting with colourful clothes, cute beach cover ups, eclectic handmade jewellery, handpainted artwork, crafts and more.